varshasharon/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 # Algorithm:

-### Step 1: Setup Lending and Borrowing Mechanism
+### Step 1:
-Users deposit ETH into the contract as liquidity.
-Depositors receive interest based on their deposits.
+Deploy contract and set the owner, interest rate, and liquidation threshold.

+### Step 2:
+User deposits funds by calling deposit() and sending Ether to the contract.

+### Step 3:
+Check collateral and ensure it meets the required threshold for borrowing.

+### Step 4:
+User borrows funds by calling borrow(amount), transferring borrowed funds to the user.

+### Step 5:
+Record deposits in the deposits mapping and borrowed amounts in the borrowed mapping.

+### Step 6:
+Accumulate interest (future step, not implemented in current contract).

+### Step 7:
-Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).
+Check liquidation if the user’s collateral is below 150% of the borrowed amount.

-### Step 2: Implement Overcollateralization
-If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.

-### Step 3: Allow Liquidation
+### Step 8:
-If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.
+Liquidate borrower by calling liquidate() and transferring seized collateral to the caller.